gtatters/ThermalImagingWorkshop/Readme.md

 ## Before you attend

 - To participate in this workshop, you will need access to a PC laptop with functioning software solution for examining FLIR radiometric image files.
+(Mac options are not available from FLIR, unfortunately).

 - Please download FLIR Studio Starter here (https://www.flir.co.uk/instruments/thermal-studio-plan-selection/ ) and choose the free option that gives us limited access to features: